samcar17/samcar17.github.io/blog.md

 permalink: /newsletter/
 ---

+*NOTE: This newsletter is currently inactive.
+I have plans to resurrect it once I have more time for writing!*

-This is a newsletter I've started writing recently about different concepts for making electronic music.
+This is a newsletter about different concepts for making electronic music.
 The aim is investigate platform-agnostic higher-level ideas, and then funnel those down into more specific approaches.
-New editions come out approximately monthly.

 <div style="text-align: center;">
 <iframe src="https://rewiredaudio.substack.com/embed" width="480" height="320" frameborder="0" scrolling="no"></iframe>